Passeriformes / Hirundinidae / Hirundo

 Description

-The adult male measures 17-19 cm in length, including 2-7 cm of elongated outer tail feathers, with a wingspan of 32-34.5 cm and weighing 16-22 g.
-It has steel blue upperparts and a rufous forehead, chin, and throat.
-The off-white underparts are separated from the rufous face by a broad dark blue breast band.
-The most distinctive feature is the deeply forked tail with elongated outer feathers, crossed by a line of white spots at the tip.
-The female resembles the male but has shorter tail streamers, less glossy blue plumage, and paler underparts.
-The juvenile is browner overall with a paler rufous face, whiter underparts, and lacks the long tail streamers of adults.
+The adult male of the nominate subspecies measures 17–19 cm in length, including 2–7 cm of elongated outer tail feathers, with a wingspan of 32–34.5 cm and weight of 16–22 g.
+It features steel blue upperparts, a rufous forehead, chin, and throat, separated from off-white underparts by a broad dark blue breast band.
+A line of white spots marks the outer end of the upper tail.
+Females resemble males but have shorter tail streamers, less glossy blue plumage, and paler underparts.
+Juveniles are browner with a paler rufous face, whiter underparts, and lack the long tail streamers of adults.

 Identification